 In a step forward in food allergy prevention, the U.S. Department of Agriculture (USDA) updated its Dietary Guidelines to include early introduction of food allergens to infants and young children.
 It’s the first time the USDA addressed food allergies in its dietary guidelines.

-The recommendations follow similar peanut allergy guidelines from the National Institute of Allergy and Infectious Diseases (NIAID), released in 2017.
+The recommendations follow similar peanut allergy guidelines from the National Institute of Allergy and Infectious Diseases (NIAID).

 How should parents introduce potential food allergens to babies?

 The USDA guidelines recommend parents introduce food allergens to a child in the first year of life when other complementary foods are introduced in the diet.
 This can help prevent the development of food allergies.
 Common food allergens include: